Context is everything!

-- Read more about TTT versus The Red Queen
+- Read more about Context is everything!

 - Log in or register to post comments

 My blog represents my personal experiences and perspectives.
-This includes many anecdotes from my medical practice.
-I have been scrupulous to anonymize these anecdotes and to avoid ever belittling or making fun of patients.
+This includes many anecdotes from my life and from my medical practice.
+I have been scrupulous to anonymize all medical anecdotes and to avoid ever belittling or making fun of patients.
 (I often make fun of and criticize myself, my colleagues, and the institutions where I have worked.)

 Over the last 44 years I have witnessed an unfortunate transformation in my chosen field of medicine.